grandma-collaboration/icare/docs/user_guide/index.md

 :-------------------------:|:-------------------------:
 ![](./img/3.png)  |  ![](./img/4.png)

 Step 3.
 Now, you will be informed that you received an email with a confirmation link.
 Please click the link to confirm your account's email.
 It is also mandatory.
-You're account won't be verified by an administrator until you do it.
+Your account won't be verified by an administrator until you do it.
 When your account is confirmed by an administrator, you will receive and email with a link to set your password.
 This password is the password of your IAM Account.
 As you created your IAM Account using your Slack or EDUGain account, it is not needed. **Do not click it, do not set a password**.